ed-henrique/cnc/README.md

 ❌ means won't do.

-- Stop both server and client if an EOF (^D) is found
+- 🚧 Stop both server and client if an EOF (^D) is found
-- Process kills (^C) sent by the client on the server's side
+- 🚧 Process kills (^C) sent by the client on the server's side
-- 🚧 Support more than one client during runtime
-- 🚧 Use fork, pipe and execl to pass commands from server
 - ✅ Support --log
 - ✅ Support --host
 - ✅ Log buffer before and after compression
 - ✅ Support --port for both server and client
 - ✅ Pass input from client to server through socket
+- ✅ Use fork, pipe and execl to pass commands from server
 - ✅ Use zlib to compress input from client and output from server (--compress)
 - ❌ Use multi buffer system for better memory allocation
+- ❌ Support more than one client during runtime

 ---